 Dana Shearer – Knowledge Translation Broker

-Dana holds a Master of Arts in Health and Aging from McMaster University as well as an undergraduate Honours Bachelor of Arts in Comprehensive Psychology from Wilfrid Laurier University.
-As Knowledge Broker for the ODPRN, Dana implements various dissemination strategies to increase awareness of ODPRN research; develops knowledge translation material and communication tools that summarize research findings; and builds stakeholder and patient engagement including managing the ODPRN Citizens’ Panel.
+Dana holds a Master of Arts (Social Gerontology & Health Studies) from McMaster University as well as an undergraduate Honours Bachelor of Arts (Comprehensive Psychology) from Wilfred Laurier University.
+Dana implements various dissemination strategies to increase awareness of ODPRN research; develops knowledge translation material and communication tools that summarize research findings; and builds stakeholder and patient engagement including managing the ODPRN Citizens’ Panel.